Stop the unjustified killing and hunting of Montana's wolves. Use science!

 Currently, there are two wolf issues that people find confusing: 1) The removal of all gray wolves from the federal government’s Endangered Species Act (ESA); and 2) Their management by the states.
 The ESA designates U. S. Fish and Wildlife Service (USFWS) as the agency responsible for determining what species are endangered and place them on the Endangered Species List (ESL).
 After this happens, USFWS is responsible for removing species from the list and the ESA gives them the power to do so.
 The wolves in Montana, Idaho and Wyoming were removed from the ESL in 2009, but currently the ESA still provides minimal protection: it only requires the states to maintain 100 wolves with 10 breeding pairs.
 They can kill the rest which is exactly what Wyoming, Montana, and Idaho are doing.
 If the few remaining protections are lifted, then the states are free to kill ALL of their wolves with no intervention from the federal government.
 Nevertheless, the remaining federal protection doesn't help much because the wolves are being slaughtered anyway as part of wolf management at the state level.

 Environmental groups and other organizations are currently fighting to keep the wolves protected.
 However, even if they "win" and wolves remain under the minimal protections of the ESA, then the status quo will also remain - hundreds and hundreds of dead wolves.
 No one has yet addressed the actual problem which involves the erroneous and misleading information provided by state wolf management.
 Despite all of the lawsuits, protests and rallies, the killing of wolves has only gotten worse, both in number and violence.
 Nevertheless, the solution is straightforward: the public must hold government agencies accountable for their deplorable management practices that do not follow scientific protocols.
 If not, wolves will continue to die, thus my petition.
 I’ve provided the world with my published review of the government’s flawed data and how they exploit this misleading information to justify their slaughter of wolves.
 Use my paper.
-Go after these guys.
-It is a weapon you can use to stop the mismanagement of our wildlife at its source.
+Use the published papers of other scientists as well which demonstrate that the killing of predators, both aquatic and terrestrial, degrade the world's ecosystems.
+This is a concern for the health and safety of all people.
+In other words, management agencies, such as Montana Fish, Wildlife and Parks, disregard the proven science that demonstrates the destructive effects that killing predators has throughout entire ecosystems.
+You can use what what science knows in a logical and reasonable way to stop the senseless and irresponsible mismanagement of our wildlife at its source.

 To do this, the public must demand answers from wolf managers, via phone calls, emails, etc., and help scientists like me to reach the upper levels of management and expose their false information and debunk their claims of science.
 These are your wolves and it doesn't matter if you live in Montana or not.
 Most of these animals live in national forests which any U. S. taxpayer owns.
 You pay these people to provide the service of "managing" your land, yet their own data demonstrates their incompetence and destruction of the local environment.
 In the food service industry, would you pay someone to provide you with a lousy meal?
 This is business, and wolves are slaughtered for money and convenience despite the science that demonstrates their importance in maintaining healthy ecosystems.
 Please continue reading to learn more about my research and published scientific review of FWP’s flawed data, and how this petition will help wolves.